vrchatapi/vrchatapi-elixir/README.md

-# VRChat API Library for vrchat-elixir
+# VRChat API Library for Elixir

-An vrchat-elixir client to interact with the unofficial VRChat API.
+An Elixir client to interact with the unofficial VRChat API.
 Supports all REST calls specified in the [API specification](https://github.com/vrchatapi/specification).

 This package has its own documentation available on HexDocs, but it is recommended to also refer to the main [VRChat API documentation](https://vrchatapi.github.io/).